Curious about Zyia Active and their clothing? Here’s an honest Zyia review and look at my experience with the company and clothing as a former rep.

 I joined Zyia as a rep earlier this year to help provide more income for my family, but I decided it wasn’t a good fit for me and I stepped away from it a few months ago.

 The purpose of this post to give my readers a completely honest look at my most recent foray into direct sales and my thoughts on the Zyia Active product and company.

 I also noticed that a lot of Zyia “reviews” online aren’t actually objective reviews but more like sales pitches.
 So I wanted to write an actual review based on my experience and the experience of others I’ve talked to.

-I am no longer financially affiliated with Zyia Active, so this review is not sponsored in any way or written by a current rep. This post also does not contain affiliate links for any company.
+I am no longer financially affiliated with Zyia Active, so this review is not sponsored in any way or written by a current rep. This post contains affiliate links for other clothing brands.

 Please note: not all of the photos in this post are of actual Zyia products, some are stock images.

 Why I originally joined Zyia Active

 I’ve always been skeptical of MLMs and direct sales companies, so Zyia was only the 2nd one I had ever joined.
 When I first saw Zyia clothing, I decided that this was one of the things that I would love to sell, and I was interested in making more money.